CuriousCI/software-engineering/software-engineering.typ

 = Software models

-*Software projects* require *design choices* that often can't be driven by experience or reasoning alone.
+Software projects require *design choices* that often can't be driven by experience or reasoning alone.
 That's why a *model* of the project is needed to compare different solutions.

-== The "Amazon Prime Video" article
+== The _"Amazon Prime Video"_ article

-If you were tasked with designing the software architecture for *Amazon Prime Video* _(a live streaming service for Amazon)_, how would you go about it?
+If you were tasked with designing the software architecture for Amazon Prime Video, which choices would you make?
 What if you had the to keep the costs minimal?
 Would you use a distributed architecture or a monolith application?

-More often than not, monolith applications are considered *more costly* and *less scalable* than the counterpart due to an inefficient usage of resources.
-But, in a recent article, a Senior SDE at Prime Video describes how they _"*reduced the cost* of the audio/video monitoring infrastructure by *90%*"_ @primevideo2024 by using a monolith architecture.
+More often than not, monolith applications are considered more costly and less scalable than the counterpart, due to an inefficient usage of resources.
+But, in a recent article, a Senior SDE at Prime Video describes how they _"*reduced the cost* of the audio/video monitoring infrastructure by *90%*"_ @prime by using a monolith architecture.

 There isn't a definitive way to answer these type of questions, but one way to go about it is building a model of the system to compare the solutions.
-In the case of Prime Video, _"the audio/video monitoring service consists of three major components:"_ @primevideo2024
+In the case of Prime Video, _"the audio/video monitoring service consists of three major components:"_ @prime
-- the *media converter* converts input audio/video streams
+- the _media converter_ converts input audio/video streams
-- the *defect detectors* analyze frames and audio buffers in real-time
+- the _defect detectors_ analyze frames and audio buffers in real-time
-- the *orchestrator* controls the flow in the service
+- the _orchestrator_ controls the flow in the service

-#align(center)[
 #figure(caption: "audio/video monitoring system")[#{
-    set text(font: "CaskaydiaCove NF", weight: "light", lang: "en") image("public/audio-video-monitor.svg", width: 90%) }] <prime-video>
+  set text(font: "CaskaydiaCove NFM", weight: "light", lang: "en") image("public/audio-video-monitor.svg", width: 90%) }] <audio-video-monitor>
-]

-To derive conclusions the system can be *simulated* by modeling its components as *Markov decision processes*.
+To derive conclusions on this system, its components can be modeled as *Markov decision processes*.

-== Formal theory <traffic>
+== Models // Formal theory <traffic>

-=== Markov chain <markov-chain>
+=== Markov chains <markov-chain>

 A Markov chain $M$ is described by a set of *states* $S$ and the *transition probability* $p : S times S -> [0, 1]$ such that $p(s'|s)$ is the probability to transition to state $s'$ if the current state is $s$.
 The transition probability $p$ is constrained by @markov-chain-constrain